 - - i.
 Allied Barton Security Services This is the fifth amendment to the original contract which provides security services at Workforce Connection's main office and One-Stop Career Center as well as driver support for the Mobile One-Stop deployment.
-This amendment represents the annual renewal of the contract and increases the maximum amount by \$170,000.00. - ii.
-John Chamberlin This is the second amendment to the original contract which provides WIOA technical assistance and strategic Board development.
-This amendment represents the annual renewal of the contract and increases the maximum amount by \$20,000.00. - iii.
+This amendment of \$170,000.00 represents the fourth and final annual contract renewal under the existing procurement action and increases the maximum contract not to exceed amount to \$525,000.00. - ii.
+John Chamberlain This is the second amendment to the original contract which provides WIOA technical assistance and strategic Board development.
+This amendment of \$20,000.00 represents the third annual contract renewal under the existing procurement and increases the maximum contract not to exceed amount to \$69,000.00. - iii.
 Integrity Imaging Solutions This is the second amendment to the original contract which provides document scanning services for Workforce Connections and all of its partners.
-This is a no cost extension request with a date modification for an additional year. - iv.
+This is a no cost extension request with a date modification for a second year with the maximum contract not to exceed amount remaining at \$75,000.00. - iv.
 Joy Huntsman This is the fourth amendment to the original contract which provides counseling services funded under the AARP Back to Work 50+ grant.
-This amendment represents the annual renewal of the contract and increases the maximum amount by \$32,000.00. - v.
+This amendment of \$32,000.00 represents the third annual contract renewal under the existing procurement and increases the maximum contract not to exceed amount to \$85,795.00. - v.
 Taka Kajiyama This is the sixth amendment to the original contract which provides ongoing support for the State's automated Eligible Training Partner List (ETPL).
-This amendment represents the annual renewal of the contract and increases the maximum amount by \$50,000.00. - vi.
+This amendment of \$50,000.00 represents the fourth and final annual contract renewal under the existing procurement action and increases the maximum contract not to exceed amount to \$252,400.00. - vi.
 Parker, Nelson & Associates This is the first amendment to the original contract which provides legal services to the Board on an as needed basis.
-This amendment represents the annual renewal of the contract and increases the maximum amount by \$100,000.00. - vii.
-Piercy Bowler Taylor & Kern This is the first amendment to the original contract which provides A-133 auditing services to the Board.
-This amendment represents the annual renewal of the contract and increases the maximum amount by \$80,000.00. - viii.
+This amendment of \$100,000.00 represents the second annual contract renewal under the existing procurement and increases the maximum contract not to exceed amount to \$200,000.00. - vii.
+Piercy, Bowler, Taylor & Kern This is the first amendment to the original contract which provides A-133 auditing services to the Board.
+This amendment of \$80,000.00 represents the second annual contract renewal under the existing procurement and increases the maximum contract not to exceed amount to \$160,000.00. - viii.
 Macey Prince Consulting This is the first amendment to the original contract which provides fiscal and procurement technical assistance to Board staff and partners.
-This amendment represents the annual renewal of the contract and increases the maximum amount by \$25,000.00.
+This amendment of \$25,000.00 represents the second annual contract renewal under the existing procurement and increases the maximum contract not to exceed amount to \$60,000.00.